 The level of technical skill a product manager should possess is a hugely debatable topic in the industry.
 While you don’t have to be a tech connoisseur, having a bit of a technical grasp can help, and understanding the software stack of your product can go a long way.
-This will not only help you to identify any potential risk, but it can give you a better understanding in how the development team work.
+This will not only help you to identify any potential risk, but it can give you a better understanding of how the development team work.

 7. Share your knowledge

 Knowledge sharing is an important element of any successful business.
 It can increase collective brainpower and keep your whole organization in sync.
 As a product manager, there is always room for improvement, and sharing what you know can help you gain further skills and expertise from others.
-Communicating your viewpoints can help to solidify them or refine them, and you can do the same for others.
+Communicating your viewpoints can help to solidify or refine them, and you can do the same for others.

 An important aspect of business, product management oversees the lifespan of a product from the beginning up until the very end.
 It focuses on the customer experience, finds solutions to their challenges, and keeps up with market trends so that the business doesn’t fall behind.

 Whether your product succeeds or fails can come down to the level of product management you invest in.
 Having a quality product manager on your team can help ensure your product achieves a more preferable outcome.